Пустой местозаполнитель не отображается в "Активном" режиме

 We accept domestic pets, such as cats, dogs and birds.
 Other animals, such as polecats, ferrets, meerkats, fennec foxes, lorises, hedgehogs, rabbits, marmosets, etc. will be accepted for carriage if they are indoor pets.

 The following animals will not be accepted as a baggage (in passenger cabin or baggage compartment):

-- brachycephalic dog breeds (with a flat and wide skull shape and a flattened snout), such as Bulldogs (American, French, American), Pugs, Pekinese, Shih Tzus, Boxers, Griffins (Belgian, Brussels), Boston Terriers, Bordeaux Mastiffs, and Japanese Chin dogs;
+- brachycephalic dog breeds (with a flat and wide skull shape and a flattened snout): Bulldogs (English, French, American), Pugs, Pekinese, Shih Tzus, Boxers, Griffins (Belgian, Brussels), Boston Terriers, Bordeaux Mastiffs, and Japanese Chin dogs;

 - rodents (guinea pigs, rats, chinchillas, chipmunks, squirrels, gerbils, dormice, marmots, ground squirrels, jerboas, etc.);